Jan.6 committee summons Trump aide, 2 GOP strategists - ExBulletin

 Jan.6 committee summons Trump aide, 2 GOP strategists

+FILE – President Donald Trump arrives to speak at a rally in Washington on January 6, 2021.
+On Monday January 10, 2022, lawyers for former President Trump and his associates argued in court that the inflammatory statements from Trump and others last January.
+6 before the Capitol Riot were protected speeches and consistent with their official duties.
+(AP Photo / Jacquelyn Martin, file)

-WASHINGTON House panel investigating the U.S. Capitol insurgency demands files and testimony from former White House aide who they claim helped draft former President Donald Trump’s speech on Jan.6, along with two others he said were in communication with people close to Trump.
+WASHINGTON (AP) The House panel investigating the U.S. Capitol uprising is demanding files and testimony from a former White House aide who it says helped draft the former’s speech President Donald Trump on Jan.6, along with two other people he said were in communication with people close to Trump.

 Mississippi Representative Bennie Thompson, Democratic panel chairman, issued subpoenas on Tuesday to Andy Surabian and Arthur Schwartz, strategists who advised Donald Trump Jr., and Ross Worthington, a former White House official who, according to the committee, helped draft Trump’s speech. at the rally directly preceding the attack last year.